-You always know that your family has your back, and Results Migration recognises this.
-With expertise in a range of family visas, and locations in Brisbane, Sydney, Melbourne, Perth, Adelaide and Darwin we are more than happy to help both onshore and offshore applicants migrate to Australia to live with their family.
+Family is a key support system for any individual, and we at Results Migration want to ensure that your family will always be by your side.
+With expertise in a range of family visas, and locations in Brisbane, Sydney, Melbourne, Perth, Adelaide and Darwin, we are more than happy to help both onshore and offshore applicants migrate to Australia to live with their family.

 The Australian Family migration streams offers a range of visas for eligible Australian relatives to chose from.
-These include provisional and aged parent and parent visas, remaining relative visas, aged dependant relative visa, , contributory parent and aged parent visas and child visas.
+These include; provisional and aged parent visas, remaining relative visas, aged dependant relative visa, contributory parent and aged parent visas, and child visas.

 Each of these visas provide applicants with the opportunity to be reunited with their international family members, provided they are sponsored by a close family relative who meets the eligibility criteria.

 If you have a child who is an Australian citizen, permanent resident, or an eligible New Zealand citizen settled in Australia, you may want to come and live in Australia indefinitely on a permanent parent visa.
 While you will be granted permanent residency rights under this visa, the waiting period for your application is currently up to 30 years, and sponsorship is required.